AviatrixSystems/Docs/HowTos/general_glossary.rst

 ^^^^^^^^^^^^^^^^^^^^^

 An Infrastructure as Code (IaC) tool that enables you to build, maintain, change, and replicate infrastructure.

+Turn-key
+^^^^^^^^^

-Turn-key	A type of computer system that is full set up and ready to use.
+A type of computer system that is full set up and ready to use.
 A user should be able to metaphorically turn a key to start using the system’s hardware and software.

 TCP (Transmission Control Protocol)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A standard for establishing and continuing network conversations or data exchanges between applications.
 TCP works with Internet Protocol (IP).
-See Internet Protocol (IP) Address.
+See `Internet Protocol (IP) Address <https://docs.aviatrix.com/HowTos/general_glossary.html#ip-internet-protocol-address>`.

 TLS (Transport Layer Security)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A cryptographic protocol that provides end-to-end security for exchanging data over the Internet.
-TLS is the successor to SSL.
+TLS is the successor to `SSL <https://docs.aviatrix.com/HowTos/general_glossary.html#ssl-secure-sockets-layer>`.

 UDP (User Datagram Protocol)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A communications protocol that helps minimize latency (the time it takes to exchange data) and secure connections between Internet applications.
 UDP is a very common protocol for voice and video traffic.

 Velocity
 ^^^^^^^^^^^^^^^^^^^^^